DebugPrivilege/InsightEngineering/Windows API/Section 8: Semaphore/Semaphore: Lack of Ownership/README.md

 To interpret the output that we're seeing:

-- **Semaphore Count 0:** This means the semaphore has been acquired.
-- **Semaphore 1:** This indicates that only one thread or process can acquire the semaphore at a time.
+If a semaphore's count is 0, this means that the semaphore has been acquired by some thread or process, and no other threads or processes can acquire it until it's released.
 If we see a semaphore count that's not zero, it means we still have available slots to acquire the semaphore before reaching its limit.